 - Cylinder Testing Course – Pt 2 (Metallurgy, Inspection and Determination)

 Includes a full revision of both US-DOT, European, and BS Testing standards

 Using Compressors and Air Banks

-It looks just like an engine, so anyone whose tried tinkering with a car or motorbike engine has a go at fixing it.
+It looks just like an engine, so anyone whose tried tinkering with a car or motorbike engine has a go fixing it.
 When a car engine breaks down, the car drifts to a halt and usually no one gets hurt.
-If a compressor repair is incorrectly carried out, or the operator fails to carry out routine periodic checks of oil, filter condition and air purity, or even just situates a compressor against a wall in an inadequately ventilated small room… all hell can break use, ranging from pumping air with deadly levels of carbon monoxide, exploding and killing the operator, or just lazily pumping moist air into the owners scuba tanks causing internal corrosion that costs him a few US$1000′s next time the tanks get a proper visual inspection.
+If a compressor repair is incorrectly carried out, or the operator fails to carry out routine periodic checks of oil, filter condition and air purity, or even just situates a compressor against a wall in an inadequately ventilated small room… all hell can break use, ranging from pumping air with deadly levels of carbon monoxide, exploding and killing the operator, or just lazily pumping moist air into the owners scuba tanks causing internal corrosion that will cost him a few thousand US$ replacing the dangerously corroded cylinders the next they get a proper visual inspection.

 All attempts at using ‘second source’ or ‘gray manufactured’ substitute compressor spare parts or filter materials to save costs also meet with similar failure or unreliable performance.

 Many larger operators use air banks made of 50 litre internal volume ‘J-Bottles’ converted from old medical Oxygen bottles, ignoring or unaware that many of these tanks should not be used above 140 bar/2000 psi.
 Just don’t be in the same street when these abused air bank tanks explode.
 A lethal blast radius of 10m/30ft would be a conservative estimation!

 The only safe, cost effective and legally defensible use of a compressor air bank systems or Nitrox / Trimix gas blending panels is though the formal practical training of all key personnel involved in operation of the filling system.